jacob-ebey/dnt-template/README.md

 Go to your GitHub repository Settings > Actions > General and set `Workflow permissions` to `Read and write permissions`, as well as enabling `Allow GitHub Actions to create and approve pull requests`.

+Add a WebHook to publish your deno module: https://deno.com/add_module

 ## Development

 Testing in Deno can be ran in a single pass with: